renurdmishra/Calculator/README.md

 This is my Calculator ...

-You can calcutae many things
+You can calculate many things
 like Add, sub, mult, div